 Another great way to know where your vitamin D levels are is to get some routine lab work done with your doctor at least once a year to make sure your vitamin D levels are where they need to be.

 Natural Ways to Combat a Vitamin D Deficiency

 If you have a vitamin D deficiency, the good news is that there are steps you can take to boost those vitamin D levels in your body.

 Here are some natural ways to get your vitamin D levels back up to where they need to be.

 Take a Vitamin D Supplement

-The easiest way to get those vitamin D levels back up is to take a vitamin D supplement.
-Smarter Nutrition Vitamin D3 is plant-based and is sustainably sourced.
+The easiest way to get those vitamin D levels back up is to take a vitamin D supplement like Smarter Nutrition Vitamin D3, which is plant-based and is sustainably sourced.
 Many vitamin D3 products are derived from bodily fluids that are secreted in sheep’s wool, and that’s not an appealing option to everyone, especially those who strive to follow a more plant-based diet.
 Smarter Vitamin D3 also contains vitamin K2.
 This is important because the calcium which the vitamin D3 pulls into your bloodstream needs to be directed to the right place — your bones.
-The vitamin K2 does this, and is a super important way to prevent calcium from building up and then calcifying in your veins and arteries.
-So, whenever choosing a vitamin D supplement, you will want to make sure it contains K2 to help get that vitamin D to where it needs to be in the body.
+Vitamin K2 is essential to achieve this, and to prevent calcium from building up and then calcifying in your veins and arteries.
+So, when choosing a vitamin D supplement, you will want to make sure it contains K2 to help get that vitamin D to where it needs to be in the body.

 Optimize Your Diet